ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/samples/index-v8.8.0.md

 ### Performance

 In the samples, we demonstrate the the performance settings from 3 different aspects: **Speed**, **Read Rate** and **Accuracy**.
 The parameter configurations are generally speed-friendly, read-rate-friendly and accuracy-friendly settings but might not be the best settings for your usage scenario.
-The performance sample can help you get a basic understanding of the Dynamsoft Barcode Reader parameters.
+The samples can help you get a basic understanding of the Dynamsoft Barcode Reader parameters.
 Please feel free to <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> for further support on optimizing the parameters.

 ### Video Barcode Decoding